Engaging Humanities Grant, 2021–22

 The project description should be a maximum of 2,000 words and include the following elements:

 - Intellectual Agenda, including the relevance and importance of the project for the campus(es), the partner organization, and broader publics.
 Explain how your project speaks to the Living Through Upheaval theme, or addresses issues of urgent contemporary concern.

 - List of Participants, including each participant’s name, brief biography, and relevance/contribution to the collaborative project and its stated objectives.
 Commitments from non-UC participants should be evident.

-- Proposed Objectives, including expected outcomes, how the project will potentially impact various communities, and how this impact might be evaluated or measured.
+- Proposed Objectives, including goals and expected outcomes, how the project will potentially impact various communities, and how this impact might be evaluated or measured.

-- Partnership Statement, describing the project’s relationship with its partner organizations and participants, and a description of the target audiences.
+- Partnership Statement, describing the key features of your intended collaboration with partner organizations and participants, and a description of the target audiences.
 What are the stakes for the partner organization and their constituencies who might participate in the project?